We’re committed to safeguarding your safety online. Please read the following policy to understand how your personal information will be treated.

 HelpAge USA is committed to protecting the personal data of its supporters and members.
 Any details you give us will be held in accordance with the Data Protection Act 1998.

 You may request a copy of the personal information relating to you which is kept on file by HelpAge USA (for which we may charge a small fee) by writing to the Data Controller at email@example.com

 We cannot be held responsible for the privacy of data collected by websites not owned managed by HelpAge USA.

 What are my choices on how my information is collected, used, and distributed?

 HelpAge USA will not disclose any of your personally identifiable information, except where you have given your explicit permission.
 From time to time we may want to contact you about other HelpAge USA services and products or pass your details to similar organizations.

-6. What is the HelpAge USA policy on allowing me to update, correct or delete my personally identifiable information?
+What’s the HelpAge USA policy on allowing me to update, correct, or delete my personally identifiable information?

-7. What security precautions are in place to protect the loss, misuse or alteration of my information?
+What security precautions are in place to protect the loss, misuse, or alteration of my information?

 When you give HelpAge USA personal information we take steps to ensure that your information is treated securely.
 Non-sensitive details (your email address etc) may be transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, HelpAge USA cannot ensure or warrant the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your transmission, HelpAge USA is committed to taking reasonable steps to ensure its security on our systems.

-If you do not want cookies to be stored on your computer, it is possible for you to disable this function.
+If you do not want cookies to be stored on your computer, you can disable this function.
 However, if you choose to do this, you may be unable to access certain parts of our site.